Is it legal to prohibit my employees from working a second job, or fire them for doing so?

 - Under the public policy exemption, an employee usually cannot be fired if doing so violates the state's well-established public policy.
 This exemption typically prevents employers from firing employees for taking an action that complies with federal or state law, or for refusing to take an action that violates federal or state law.

-- Under the implied contract exemption, an employee usually cannot be fired at will if their contract or other employment documents clearly say or imply that the employee cannot be fired at will.
-This exemption typically applies to contracts that say an employee cannot be fired without “just cause.”
-But it may also apply when an employee handbook sets out disciplinary procedures to be followed before terminating an employee, since a court may determine that the procedures implied something other than an at-will employment contract.
+- Under the implied contract exemption, an employee usually cannot be fired at will if their contract or other employment documents clearly state or imply that the employee cannot be fired at will.
+This exemption typically applies to contracts that state an employee cannot be fired without "just cause."
+But it may also apply when an Employee Handbook sets out disciplinary procedures to be followed before terminating an employee, since a court may determine that the procedures in the handbook demonstrate (or imply) that an employment arrangement, other than an at-will one, was in place.

 - Under the covenant of good faith exemption, an employee usually cannot be fired out of malice or bad intentions.
 Though some say this exemption requires employers to have just cause to fire an employee, it does not necessarily require the kind of employee misconduct typically necessary to satisfy the just cause standard.
 Rather, this exemption is mostly about the employer's intentions.
-It seeks to make sure that the employer did not fire the employee for unfair reasons, such as because their 401(k) was about to vest.
+It seeks to make sure that the employer did not fire the employee for unfair reasons, for example because their stock options were about to vest.

-How can I legally protect trade secrets and prevent employees from competing with my business?
+How can I protect my trade secrets and prevent employees from competing with my business?